 Movements can be fine (small, accurate movements, with small muscular contractions, as in an archery shot) or gross (large muscular contractions, dynamic movements, as during a butterfly swimming race) or anywhere along the continuum in-between.

 Discrete/ Serial/ Continuous Continuum

-Movements can be open, where they are directly effected by the environment.
+Movements can be open, where they are directly affected by the environment.
 For example a footballer choosing the correct pass based on the number of defenders closing down the space in front of them.
-They can also be closed where they are not directly effected by the environment.
+They can also be closed where they are not directly affected by the environment.
 The skill is performed the same way every time eg throwing a javelin.